Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 As I stated above, people in South Korea refer to fermented salted shrimp as ‘saeujeot’ (새우젓).

 Most commonly, people use saeujeot to make kimchi.
-Beyond kimchi, people use this ingredient to make various dipping sauces and stews.
+Beyond kimchi, people use this ingredient to make various dipping sauces and stews to add umami and sodium.

 Saeujeot Frequently Asked Questions:

-Now that we learned about Korean fermented salted shrimp (saeujeot), we want to answer some questions you may have about this ingredient!
-If we do not answer your question, feel free to leave a comment in the section below or email us at [email protected]
+Now that we learned about Korean fermented salted shrimp (saeujeot), I want to answer some questions you may have about this ingredient!
+If I do not answer your question, feel free to leave a comment in the section below or email me at [email protected]

 What Does Fermented Salted Shrimp Taste Like?